oxheadalpha/smart-contracts/multi_asset/multi_asset.md

 is suggested.
 The counterpart `Is_operator` provides introspection into any status set by ``Add_operator`/`Remove_operator`.

-Only token owner contract can invoke `Add_operator`/`Remove_operator` entry points on multi asset contract and manage its operators.
-Token owner contract MUST implement `multi_token_receiver` interface.
-If the owner does not implement `multi_token_receiver` interface, `Add_operator` SHOULD fail.
+Only token owner can invoke `Add_operator`/`Remove_operator` entry points on multi asset contract and manage its operators.
+Token owner contract MUST implement `multi_token_receiver` interface or be whitelisted.
+If the owner does not implement `multi_token_receiver` interface or not whitelisted, `Add_operator` SHOULD fail.

-The concrete implementation of multi asset contract can have custom entry points which allow administrator of the contract to manage operators for token owners.
+The concrete implementation of multi asset contract MAY implement custom entry points which allow administrator of the contract to manage operators for token owners.

-An owner SHOULD be assumed to always be able to operate on their own tokens regardless of approval status, so SHOULD NOT have to call `Add_operator` to approve themselves as an operator before they can operate on them.
+An owner SHOULD be assumed to always be able to operate on their own tokens regardless of approval status, so SHOULD NOT have to call `Add_operator` to approve themselves as an operator before they can operate on own tokens.

 #### Minting/creating and burning/destroying rules

-A mint/create operation is essentially a specialized transfer and MUST follow safe transfer rules in regard of invoking `On_multi_tokens_received` for the contract which receives minted tokens.
+A mint/create operation is essentially a specialized transfer and MUST follow safe transfer rules in regard of invoking `On_multi_tokens_received` and whitelisting requirements for the address which receives minted tokens.

 ### `multi_token_receiver` entry points